 He eventually did pluck up the courage to ask Claire out.
 It was during the Christmas dance at the end of that school term.
 First she smiled, saying “Yes”, and then she thumped him on the arm before asking what had taken him so long.
 She’d hit him so hard that the bruise took over a week to go away but he didn’t mind because every time he saw it he was reminded of her.
 They danced to the final song of the night, A Different Corner by George Michael, and kissed in the centre of the school hall until long after the music had stopped, the lights had come back on and everyone else had started to filter out of the exits.
 They dated through university and married soon after graduation.
-In twenty years Tim had never told her what he’d seen that day.
+In almost thirty years Tim had never told her what he’d seen that day.
 And he certainly never went back into those woods again.
-He hadn’t thought about it in thirty years.
+He hadn’t thought about it in a long time.

 Just as he had all that time ago Tim thought he saw movement in the murky darkness of the window.